osherjacobs/LabWork_Findings/BADRECON_README.md

 - All groups with distinguished names
 - Recursive group membership via `LDAP_MATCHING_RULE_IN_CHAIN` (`--group-dn`)

-LDAP filters extracted from PowerView source (PowerShellMafia/PowerSploit) — credit Harmj0y.
+LDAP filters derived from PowerView (PowerShellMafia/HarmJ0y) — MIT licensed.

 **Detection note:** `LDAP_MATCHING_RULE_IN_CHAIN` (OID `1.2.840.113556.1.4.1941`) in EID 1644 logs is a high-fidelity signal.
 Legitimate tooling rarely uses it.